Immunotherapy for Cancer: Nonspecific

 Interleukins.
-These promote the growth of certain immune system cells to help fight cancer.
+These encourage the growth of certain immune system cells to help fight cancer.

-Currently, only a couple types of cancer respond to NSI treatment.
-Research continues to look for ways of using NSI for other types of cancer.
+Currently, only a few types of cancer seem to respond to NSI treatment.
+Research continues to look for ways that NSI can be used for other types of cancer.

 How NSI Treatments Are Given

 NSI treatments can be given different ways.
-Some are injected just under the skin.
-Others are given through an IV line.
-With this method, a thin plastic needle is put into a vein in the arm.
-Or, a thin tube (catheter) is placed into a larger vein in the body.
-The treatments may be done at a hospital, clinic, or doctor’s office.
+Some are injected just under the skin, or into a muscle.
+Others are given through a small tube called an IV, that is put into a vein.
+The vein is usually one in the arm, but a larger vein in the body may be used.
+The treatments may be done at a hospital, clinic, or healthcare provider's office.
 The number of treatments and their length depends on many factors.
 This includes the type of NSI and the type of cancer being treated.

 Possible Side Effects of NSI Treatments